Workplace Injury Lawyers

 After 52 weeks this protection is no longer available, and an employer no longer has an obligation under WorkCover legislation to provide you with any duties or hours if you cannot return to your full duties and hours, however, you would still get paid WorkCover weekly payments and medical benefits.

+Yes.
+In Victoria, injured workers who remain employed and on weekly payments, will accrue annual leave as if they were working normally.
 For more information see: Annual leave now accrues while on WorkCover payments.

 Many people who are paid cash in hand while working and are then injured, ask us if they are still covered by WorkCover.
 The short answer is, yes.
 And that’s unequivocal.